Adventist Origins

 A heightened lack of public piety and personal religious devotion led many ministers to worry about spiritual declension, while the educated classes found themselves attracted to atheism, Deism, Unitarianism, and Universalism, thus confirming the clergy's growing concerns.
 Church attendance and membership among white colonists appeared to shrink dramatically, unable to keep pace with the explosive population growth through natural increase and immigration from Europe.
 The spread of religious indifference, the popularity of "folk religion," rampant sectarianism, and contentious denominational rivalries led some ministers to call for a renewal of what they believed to be the far greater spiritual devotion of the previous century.
 (Smith 2)

 During both the First and Second Great Awakenings, many educated Americans did not hold traditional Christian beliefs.
-Instead, they embraced Deism and a more secular worldview.
+Instead, many became Deists and had a more secular worldview.

 Fearing that society was becoming morally corrupt, Protestant preachers and church members reacted with a renewed, personal, and intense commitment to evangelism.
 Biblical literalism was also an active and relatively new topic of debate, partly because of the Scientific Revolution and the Age of Enlightenment.